 Saturday, November 13, 2021

-When experienced KAATSU Master Specialists first saw actor Chris Hemsworth do KAATSU Training on Instagram, they cringed (see here).
+When experienced KAATSU Master Specialists first saw actor Chris Hemsworth do KAATSU on Instagram, they cringed (see here).

 Jackson Thomas of Insider recently wrote an article (Chris Hemsworth has stopped using blood-flow restriction to build his arm muscles, side effects can be 'quite painful') that describes Hemsworth's KAATSU experience.

 As the experienced KAATSU Master Specialists know well, KAATSU is not meant to be painful; KAATSU is meant to be gentle on the body.
+It provides a rhythmic, progressively incremental pressure and decompression that builds muscle very effectively and efficiently - but it is not meant to be used with heavy weights or cause extreme discomfort.

 "A KAATSU workout can certainly be intense for some athletes and actors who wish to quickly transform their bodies, but it is never meant to be painful," explains Steven Munatones who has been doing KAATSU since 2001.
 "Pain should have been a clear signal to Chris that his use of KAATSU was wrong, especially for a first-time user.